meta-introspector/cargo2nix/tasks/plan_optimize_git_status_cache.md

 # Plan: Optimize Git Status Cache

 ## Goal
 Significantly reduce the time taken to determine Git status, especially for repositories with many submodules, by implementing a stat trait cache and a one-time snapshot mechanism.
-This will involve enhancing the `RollupLock` to store Git-specific metadata and modifying existing Git status logic to leverage this cache.
+This will involve enhancing the `RollupLock` to store Git-specific metadata and modifying existing Git status logic to leverage this cache, thereby enabling a Super Fast Resolution System and compile caching.

 ## Phase 1: Enhance `RollupLock` Schema and `FileSystemStat` for Git Metadata